menandmice/micetro_docs/guides/user-manual/webapp_dns.rst

 Deleting a zone
 ^^^^^^^^^^^^^^^

-Select the zone to be deleted and click on the "Delete zone" action in the action part of the Inspector on the right hand side.
+Select the zone to be deleted and click on the :guilabel:`Delete zone` action in the action part of the Inspector on the right hand side.

 Migrating a DNS zone
 ^^^^^^^^^^^^^^^^^^^^